summa-dev/.github/profile/README.md

 zkPOS makes use of zk SNARKs to let Centralized Exchanges (CEX) generate a **credible** and **private** Proof of Solvency.

 **Credbile** means that user can verify the Solvency of a CEX independently and without having to trust any auditor.
-**Private** means without leaking to the public any user's private data or other Business Intelligence Data.
+**Secret** means without leaking to the public any user's private data or other Business Intelligence Data.

 <div align="center">
 <img src="https://github.com/pan-y-tomate/.github/blob/main/profile/tradeoff-3.png" width="500" align="center" />